 Research that changes lives

-In research, we have a thriving doctoral studies community that benefits from excellent facilities to place you on the front line of research in your chosen field.
+In research, we have a doctoral studies community that benefits from excellent facilities to place you on the front line of research in your chosen field.

 Our academics are also highly respected for their research, with work that is characterised by its interdisciplinary nature.
 In the most recenct Research Assessment Exercise (2008) 75% of our work was rated as internationally significant.